"I upgraded my software to the latest version, but the DaVinci Resolve 18 can’t read some 8K .mp4 footage? How to solve this problem?"

 Start video conversion

-Click "Convert" button to start convert MP4 to DNxHD MOV for importing to DaVinci Resolve.
-When the conversion task is finished, click "Open" button to get the exported files.
+Click “Convert” button to start convert MP4 to DaVinci Resolve supported format for importing and editing.
+When the conversion task is finished, click “Open” button to get the exported files.

 Import converted MP4 files into DaVinci Resolve